tizisdeepan/dots/README.md

 ### Kotlin / Java
 DotsIndicator.setViewPager(ViewPager): This attaches the DotsIndicator with the View Pager

 Voila!
-You have implemented a simple dots indicator for your View Pager now!
+You have implemented a simple Dots indicator for your View Pager now!